 This is part of what we’ve learned from all the books and classes and discussions.
 We’ve learned that we’re all made up of energy, and energy is something that never disappears.
 And we really want to believe this.
 We want so badly to have it be part of what we get to know.

 Moreover, we’ve learned that our being here is about more than just the fact that once our parents met.
-If we’re to believe, then our energy is something that exists long before we are born, and it flows back and forth through many lifetimes, according to a larger plan that we don’t get to understand.
+If we’re to believe what we've learned, then our energy is something that existed long before we were born, and it flows back and forth through many lifetimes, according to a larger plan that we don’t get to understand.

-We arrive in this life and put our names down, and after a time we make our leave, and then we wait until it’s time to come back again.
+We arrive in this life and put our names down, and then we go home to wait, until it’s time to come back again.

 It takes a lot of faith to believe, but we are working hard on it as we grieve.
 In doing so, we’ve had to expand our minds, along with our concept of time.
 And there are days when it works and days when it doesn’t, but on the days when it does, it seems to expand the rest of us, too.
 Somehow it opens us up.

 And when that happens, we can embrace the many signs that he seems to send and really believe that they’re from the energy of him.
-On those days we take refuge in the thought that he is okay, and that how we tell time might not be the only way.
+On those days, we're able to take refuge in the thought that he is okay, and that how we tell time might not be the only way.